BBC Programme Identifier

-PIDs have been created retrospectively, for some programmes from the pre-digital era.
+PIDs have been created retrospectively for some programmes from the pre-digital era.
 An example, in the "p" range, is the PID for the 1956 Desert Island Discs episode featuring Ada Cherry Kearton, p009y95q.

-Most PIDs have eight characters, but in the past, some World Service programmes were given eleven-character PIDs, starting with "w"; an example is wcr5dr3dnl3.
+Most PIDs have eight characters, but some past World Service programmes have been given eleven-character PIDs, starting with "w"; an example is wcr5dr3dnl3.

-The BBC encourages viewers and listeners to machine tag media relating to programmes, on social sites such as Flickr, and their own blog posts, using the relevant PID, in the format bbc:programme=b048l0g3.
+The BBC encourages viewers and listeners to machine tag media relating to programmes, on social sites such as Flickr and their own blog posts, using the relevant PID, in the format bbc:programme=b048l0g3.

-PIDs are also used to identify BBC programmes, in Wikidata.
+PIDs are also used to identify BBC programmes in Wikidata.